MetOffice/simulation-systems/source/Reviewers/curaterelease.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Dependencies**
-All source code changes must be on trunk along with any rose-stem changes that affect multiple sites before partner testing can start.
+All source code changes must be on ``main`` along with any rose-stem changes that affect multiple sites before partner testing can start.
 Ideally the test release will also have been completed.